PROMISE provided exchange and training for Armenia, Estonia, and Moldova on Barnahus

 • Training on internationally recognised Barnahus standards and multidisciplinary teamwork in Barnahus.
 Countries that participated in the training included Armenia, Estonia, Finland, Ireland, Moldova, and Slovenia.
 Photo album …

-This work will benefit children who encounter child protection systems, as the project promotes the integration of multidisciplinary models (Barnahus) into the continuum of interventions and strengthens the capacity of Barnahus to address the specific needs of (presumed and identified) victims of violence.
+This work will benefit children who encounter child protection systems, as the project promotes the integration of multidisciplinary and interagency services (Barnahus) into the continuum of interventions and strengthens the capacity of Barnahus to address the specific needs of (presumed and identified) victims of violence.

 Background